Our Clinicians

 Dr. Lisa Robtoy is a licensed clinical psychologist in Washington, Connecticut, and Massachusetts.
 She is also a PSYPACT member, which allows her to work with clients across the United States.
 Dr. Robtoy earned her doctorate in clinical psychology from The Chicago School of Professional Psychology and completed her clinical training in Indiana and Illinois.
 Throughout her career, she has developed broad experience supporting individuals as they navigate a wide range of life experiences and challenges.

-Dr. Robtoy has training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing, and Moral Reconation Therapy (MRT).
-These evidence-based approaches help clients better understand patterns in their thoughts and behaviors, build emotional flexibility, and reconnect with their personal values.
-She has also received specialty training through the Cambridge Health Alliance at Harvard Medical School in Cognitive Behavioral Therapy for ADHD, providing practical, individualized tools tailored to each person’s daily needs and goals.
+Dr. Robtoy is trained in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing, and Moral Reconation Therapy (MRT).
+These evidence-based approaches help clients identify and modify unhelpful patterns of thinking and behavior, increase psychological flexibility, and live more fully in alignment with their values.
+She has completed advanced specialty training through the Cambridge Health Alliance at Harvard Medical School and the Beck Institute, two highly regarded leaders in CBT education and clinical excellence.
+Her advanced training has concentrated on high-need specialty areas, including CBT for adult ADHD, self-compassion, autism, and rumination.
+This specialized expertise allows her to provide individualized, practical, and research-informed strategies tailored to each client’s unique goals, strengths, and everyday challenges.

 In addition, Dr. Robtoy has received training and supervision in the Comprehensive Behavioral Model—the gold standard treatment for Body-Focused Repetitive Behaviors (BFRBs), which includes skin picking and hair pulling.